FoodCoopSystem/docker/README.md

-# WWW server for foodcoop system developers
+# Development environment for FoodCoopSystem

 This repository includes docker container sources for a docker image including www server for foodcoopsystem developers.
 It's basically a Apache + PHP (5.6) server, but has some addons that might be usefull in foodcoopsystem (and probably any Drupal based) application.

-# Short specification
+## Short specification
 This image includes following tools:

 * Installed composer